Production, characterization and optimization of gallium nitride high-performance electronics on silicon carbide substrates

 This pilot project will be tackled in cooperation between the company PVA CGS and the innovation laboratory in which the research work is carried out.
 PVA CGS employees are directly involved in the project and PVA CGS provides extensive substrate material.

-More informations: Dr. Jörg Schörmann
+More informations: mail to Dr. Jörg Schörmann